Pastor John’s message yesterday (29 June 2014) on “Building Blocks – Hope” made me reflect on my hope experiences.

 My hope experiences had taught me that it’s only when I put my total and absolute trust in what God can do that I can hope completely in God.

 I have learned that to experience real hope, I need to “let go 100% and let God 100%.”

 What makes hope less is the human element portion that we put in.

-I contemplated that on the one hand, any iota of hope I placed on my personal capabilities also, on the other hand, becomes my germ of doubt on God’s power.
+On the one hand, I contemplated that any iota of hope I placed on my personal capabilities also, on the other hand, becomes my germ of doubt on God’s power.

-This “doubt germ” if always present in situations that demand my fervent hope in God easily germinates, invading the Godly element and would result in causing hopelessness.
+This “doubt germ”, if always present in situations that demand my fervent hope in God, easily germinates, invading the Godly element and would result in causing hopelessness.

 However, when I let go and put my hands up in full surrender, accepting my incapability and focusing intently on what God can do, anticipating the solution He already had for me, my hope arises.

 Then peace and quiet govern my body and spirit because my hope is God and Him alone.